-I was looking through old photos recently — which is a great activity to do if you are stuck in the house — when I came across some of my Dad and I. Seeing our smiles reminded me of how close we always were, especially before he moved.
+I was looking through old photos recently — which is a great activity to do if you are stuck in the house — when I came across some pictures of my Dad and I. Seeing our smiles reminded me of how close we always were, especially before he moved.
 One of his daily routines, which I adapted way back in my teens, always involved sitting down to relax throughout the day with a hot cup of tea.
 Since we can no longer enjoy our tea together in person, I decided to create a virtual tea party.

 What is served at a tea party?

 One of my favorite childhood memories are the weekly tea parties my Dad and I used to have.
 I would gather up some stuffed animals to join in, my dad would make the tea and bring some snacks.

 So, what kind of foods are served at a tea party?

 - a variety of finger sandwiches (egg salad, chicken salad, cucumber)